Explains how to install, import, and use PowerShell modules.

 Get Help for the Command

-Get-Command commands that include a wildcard character (*) are considered
+Get-Command commands that include a wildcard character (

 Only modules that are stored in the location specified by the PSModulePath